 Greenville Utilities does not collect garbage.
 The City of Greenville provides this service.
 We have found that our customers prefer to pay all their utilities at one time, so we provide billing services for the City's refuse (garbage) collection, and stormwater fees.

 When City of Greenville residents activate a GUC account, the stormwater and refuse fees are activated as well.
-Please note that new accounts are signed up at the backyard refuse collection rate for single-family homes and the multi-family rate for residences with dumpsters.
-For more information about refuse collection and stormwater services, please contact the City of Greenville at 329-4522 or visit the City's website at the following links:
+Please note that new accounts are signed up at the curbside refuse collection rate for single-family homes and the multi-family rate for residences with dumpsters.
+For more information about refuse collection and stormwater services, please contact the City of Greenville at 252-329-4522 or visit the City's website.

 IMPORTANT INFORMATION FOR OUR WATER CUSTOMERS